souvikinator/synko/README.md

 > ![reset](https://github.com/souvikinator/synko/raw/master/assets/reset-cmd.gif)
 >
 > In the gif above you can see that after reset command, the time when any other synko command is executed it prompts to register device.

+# 🤔 FAQ

+## Only Dropbox supported?

+Well synko works with **any cloud storage syncing solution** as long as all the devices use the same solution.
+You just need to provide synko with the path to the folder which is getting synced by the **cloud storage syncing solution**.
+Dropbox is the best one to go with as it has support for mutiple platforms.

 # 🛠️ Setup